 The Company has three reportable segments based on its current management structure: (i) Commercial Skincare; (ii) Licensing and Royalties; and (iii) Manufacturing and Services.
+This reflects how the chief operating decision maker evaluates the performance of the business in accordance with IFRS 8 - Operating Segments ("IFRS 8").

-In the Commercial Skincare reportable segment, we manufacture our branded non-prescription skincare products for sale in Canada and certain international markets.
-We also commercialize Pliaglis®, NCTF® Boost 135 HA, ART FILLER® and Obagi® Medical in Canada.
-Non-prescription products manufactured by the Company include the following brands: Laboratoire Dr Renaud®, Pro-Derm® and Alyria®.
+The Commercial Skincare reportable segment generates revenue from the commercialization of our branded non-prescription skincare products in Canada and in certain international markets.
+Non-prescription products manufactured and sold by the Company include the following brands: Laboratoire Dr Renaud[®], Pro-Derm[®], Alyria[®] and Aquafolia[®], acquired in June 2024.
 These premium skincare lines provide solutions for a range of common skin concerns such as aging, acne, hydration, pigmentation, and rosacea.
+We also sell Pliaglis[®], MicronJet[TM], NCTF[®] Boost 135 HA, ART FILLER[®] and Obagi[®] Medical in Canada.

-The Company's sales force calls on aesthetic spas, medispas as well as medical aesthetic clinics in Canada under a business-to-business ("B2B") model.
-Some of our brands are also sold directly to consumers through online platforms and certain retail outlets, and are distributed by partners in international markets including the United States ("U.S."), South Korea and Malaysia.
+The Company's sales force calls on aesthetic spas, medispas and medical aesthetic clinics in Canada under a business-to-business ("B2B") model.
+In addition, our skincare brands are sold in the U.S., and in Hong Kong, South Korea and Malaysia, through distributors, as well as through various online platforms, while Alyria, a direct-to-consumer ("DTC") brand is also sold in select retail outlets.